yousty/pg_eventstore/docs/reading_events.md

 ## Filtering

 When reading events, you can additionally filter the result.
-Available attributes for filtering are determined depending from which stream you are reading from.
-Reading from "all" stream supports filters by stream attributes and event types.
+Available attributes for filtering depend on the type of stream you are reading from.
+Reading from the "all" stream supports filters by stream attributes and event types.
 Reading from a specific stream supports filters by event types only.

 ### Specific stream filtering